tqwhite/inventoryScanner/README.md

 If you have trouble, you can call TQ White II at 708-763-0100.

+TO check installation dependencies, type each of these into a terminal command line:

+git --version
+node --version
+forever --version

+If any of these give errors, contact TQ for extra help.

 The paths with PATH_TO need to be adjusted to point to the directory holding the inventoryScanner application.